Vietnam.vn - Nền tảng quảng bá Việt Nam

 Angkor Wat Temple in Cambodia.
 Photo: Expedia

 The Angkor Wat World Heritage Conservation Authority (Apsara) on November 12 assessed the video as having an impact on Cambodia's culture and heritage and said it had asked social network TikTok to block it.
-Apsara also called on internet users not to continue sharing and supporting negative actions.
+Apsara also called on network users not to continue sharing and supporting negative actions.
 The video has now been removed from the TikTok platform.

 According to lawyer Do Minh Hien (Hanoi Bar Association), based on the above information, this person's actions were carried out in Cambodia and are not subject to Vietnamese law.
-Therefore, how to handle the male TikToker depends on the Cambodian authorities and is applied according to the laws of this country.
+Therefore, how to handle the male TikToker depends on the Cambodian authorities and is applied according to the law of this country.

-Earlier this week, Hua Quoc Anh refused to share the reason for filming the video in Cambodia but inserted images and sounds related to Thailand.
-However, he also admitted his mistake and "hoped to be forgiven".
+Hua Quoc Anh earlier this week refused to share the reason for filming the video in Cambodia but inserted images and sounds related to Thailand.
+However, he also admitted his mistake and "hoped to be forgiven."

 The Angkor Wat temple complex in Angkor, Siem Reap, is the world's largest religious monument with over 160 hectares (some documents say about 200 hectares), considered the pinnacle of Khmer architecture.
 Angkor Wat is the heart and soul, the pride of the Cambodian people.
 In 1992, UNESCO recognized Angkor Wat as a world cultural heritage.